Your daddy is no Rumpelstiltskin and I’ve not got the Bones of Betsy Ross.

 I’d be lying if I said I never thought how your life might be different if I’d been the girl all wrapped up in thoughts of red, white & blue while your daddy Rumpel watched me from across the roller rink.
 If I’d been thinking of stripes as he said to his fairy tale pals, “There’s my star.”

 I’d be foolish not to tell you that some days I wonder what it would have been like if he and I had collided like a firework pent-up in the garage for far too long.
-And if the rest had just been called History.
-If we’d wrapped ourselves up in a One Day American Flag and laughed up to the rafters about a Some Day Daughter: You.
+And if the rest would have been just called History.
+If we would wrapped ourselves up in an American Flag and laugh up to the rafters about a One Day, Some Day Daughter: You.

 Dear Daughter of Mine with the zebra-striped nails,

 I would have started sewing early for you if I’d been a Betsy with a Rumpel by my side.
-While Sleeping Beauty snoozed in our recliner and the dwarves played Apples to Apples on the floor, I’d hold up the latest cloak for Cinderella and she’d surely nod.
-Pleased.
+While Sleeping Beauty snoozed in our recliner and the dwarves played Apples to Apples on the floor, I’d hold up the latest cloak for my gal pa Cinderella and she’d nod at me with approval.

 “This one is Strength,” I’d say, folding the finished cloak and handing it to Little Boy Blue.
 “Can you run upstairs and hang it up for me?
 Right in the middle of Grace and Peace.”